Pediatric / Baby Root Canals in NYC

 Once our dentists have determined that the pulp tissue in a baby tooth has been damaged and a pediatric root canal is necessary, we will perform a digital X-ray examination in order to further evaluate the tooth.

-Before the baby root canal procedure, a child will receive local anesthesia in order to numb the affected tooth and area around the tooth.
-We offer single tooth anesthesia technology, which provides a number of advantages for our pediatric patients.
-In addition, sedation dentistry options may also be administered, depending on a patient’s needs.
+Before the baby root canal procedure, a child will receive local anesthesia in order to numb the affected tooth and the surrounding area.
+We offer single-tooth anesthesia technology, which improves the comfort of pediatric patients and eliminates the need for sedation or general anesthesia.
+However, sedation dentistry options may also be administered, depending on a patient’s needs.

-Once completely numbed, our pediatric dentists will begin the pediatric root canal procedure, which involves removing the affected part of the nerve.
-After a primary tooth has had a baby root canal, a crowns is often placed over the treated tooth in order to restore and protect it.
+Once your child is completely numb, our pediatric dentists will begin the pediatric root canal procedure, which involves removing the affected part of the nerve.
+After a primary tooth has a baby root canal, a crown is often placed over the treated tooth to restore and protect it.

 If you need to schedule a visit for your child or want to learn more about pediatric root canals, call our office at 212.879.6518 or request an appointment with the root canal specialists at Park View Pediatric Dentistry & Orthodontics in NYC by filling out the form on this page.